SpiNNakerManchester/SpiNNakerManchester.github.io/2016.001.AnotherFineProductFromTheNonsenseFactory/spynnaker/SPyNNakerLimitations.md

 1. SpikeSourcePoisson: Input of randomly generated spikes at a pre-defined mean rate generated from a Poisson distribution.

 Currently, only the i_offset parameter of the neural models can be used to inject current directly; there is no support for noisy or step-based current input.

+A third, none standard PyNN interface, way of injecting current into a PyNN simulation executing on the hardware is through live injection from an external device.
+These functions are supported by our sPyNNakerExternalDevicesPlugin.
+A description on how to use this functionality can be found [here](SimpleIO-LabManual.pdf).

 # Connectors